Suresh Selvarajan: Career

-2019–2023: Acharya film set

-In Acharya, Suresh was responsible for designing the fictional town of Dharmasthali which is the biggest set erected in India.
+For the film Acharya, Suresh was responsible for designing the fictional town of Dharmasthali which is the biggest set erected in India.
 The set was built over 20 acres and included a temple, a tribal area, and a river bed.
 Suresh's work on the film was praised by the producer Ram Charan, critics and audiences alike.
 Suresh took four months to come up with the blueprint and another three months for the construction.
-The fictional town was later rented out to Salman Khan's Kisi Ka Bhai Kisi Ki Jaan for free of cost.
+The fictional town was later rented out to Salman Khan's Kisi Ka Bhai Kisi Ki Jaan free of charge.

 On February 27, 2023, a major fire incident occurred on the Acharya film set, located near Kokapet Lake on the outskirts of Hyderabad.
 The grand temple structure of Dharmasthali was engulfed in flames, with a video of the fire circulating online.
 Reports suggested that someone present on the set was smoking a cigarette, and after discarding the cigarette butt, a fire erupted.

-2023–present

-Suresh is currently working on Sandeep Reddy Vanga's Animal starring Ranbir Kapoor which is stated to release on 1 December 2023.